mozilla-extensions/firefox-voice/README.md

 ## Developing in Android

-This is very experimental, but to develop for Firefox for Android (not Fenix), install Firefox (release) on your Android device.
+This is very experimental, but to develop for Firefox for Android, install Firefox (release) on your Android device.

 To try, run: